 3. Your Child Experiences Pressure to Eat at the Table

-Research shows that children who are pushed, pressured or prompted to try new food, take another bite or finish their meal may be less willing to try new food and more likely to eat less well and less healthfully.
+Research shows that children who are pushed, pressured or prompted to try new food, take another bite, or finish their meal may be less willing to try new foods. and more likely to eat poorly and less healthfully.
 Pressuring kids to eat may cause early fullness and even shut down their appetite.

 Alternatively, pressure to eat may cause different results: encouraging children to eat beyond their appetite, and perhaps too much.

 Any kind of pressure, even celebratory remarks like, “Yay!
 I knew you could do it!” and excessive praise can lead to the same results.